In addition to the funeral itselfwhatever form it takesa number of associated

 Whether a body is to be buried or cremated, part or all of it can first

-to become a donor, be sure to let your family know of your wishes and enroll with the local organ
+wish to become a donor, let your family know, enroll with the local organ

-donor registry (see below) and have it noted on your drivers license.
+donor registry (see below), and have it noted on your drivers license.

-ceremony is usually possible.
+ceremonies are usually possible.

 If arrangements have been made for donation of a body to a medical school,

-once notified, the school will transport the body and assume responsibility
+upon notification the school will transport the body and assume responsibility

 for disposal by cremation.
 Depending on the school, the ashes may be returned

 of individual organs or tissues for transplants.

-want a traditional funeral, with the casket
+funeral.
+Consider whether you want a traditional funeral, with the casket

 can be held at a funeral home, religious establishment, residence, or elsewhere.

-funeral to show love and respect.
+to express love and respect.

-at least the following, if offered—
+the following, if offered